starshinata/PS4-Keyboard-and-Mouse-Adapter/documentation/troubleshooting.md

 * If you have a DS4 or DS5 controller/gamepad, unplug it from computer <br>
   Either being plugged in can cause interference with this application

-* PS4 it connected to internet via Ethernet cable <br>
+* PS4 is connected to your router via Ethernet cable <br>
   (this reduces lag, and make your PS4 more consistently find-able from the "PS Remote Play" application)

-* PS4 use video from the monitor/TV it is plugged into <br>
+* Use video from the PS4 <br>
+  Plug a HDMI cable into your PS4, and connect the other end into your monitor/TV even when using remote play <br>
   (If you choose to use the video from the "PS Remote Play" then you are adding delay/lag which is generally undesired)

 * The PS4 you are trying to connect to has Remote play enabled <br>